OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 **_Integrated Service Provider and Linked Networks_** .
 You can connect your existing Quora account with certain third-party networks like Twitter or Google, for example (each a “Linked Network”).
 You can also elect to sign in or sign up to the Quora Platform through a Linked Network.
 If you elect to sign up through or connect a Linked Network, we receive certain profile and account information about you from the Linked Network.
 These Linked Networks may also appear in your profile, so that people can find you on these Linked Networks.
 The specific information provided to us by Linked Networks is determined by you and these third parties, and may vary by network.
 In all cases, the permissions page for the Linked Network will describe the information being shared.
 You should consult their respective privacy policies for information about their practices.
 You may elect to use information from the Linked Network to populate your profile on the Quora Platform and help you find and follow your contacts on the Quora Platform.
 For information on your choices, including how to disconnect a Linked Network from your Quora profile, see the Your Choices section below.
 You may also elect to connect and make and receive payments to and from use through third-party networks (“Integrated Service Provider”). if you do so, you will be allowing us to pass to and receive from the Integrated Service Provider your login information and other user data for payment purposes.

 **_Automatically Collected Information About Your Activity_** .
 We use cookies, log files, pixel tags, local storage objects, and other tracking technologies to automatically collect information about your activities, such as your searches, page views, date and time of your visit, and other information about your use of the Quora Platform.
 We also collect information that your computer or mobile device provides to us in connection with your use of the Quora Platform such as your browser type, type of computer or mobile device, browser language, IP address, mobile carrier, unique device identifier, location, and requested and referring URLs.
 We also receive information when you view content on or otherwise interact with the Quora Platform, even if you have not created an account.
-For more information, see the “Cookies, Pixels and Tracking” section below and our _Cookie Policy_.
+For more information, see the “Cookies, Pixels and Tracking” section below and our Cookie Policy.

 **_Engagement_** .
 We collect browsing information – such as IP address and location, date and time stamp, user agent, Quora cookie ID (if applicable), URL, unique advertising or content identifiers (if applicable) and time zone, and other information about user activities on the Quora Platform, as well as on third-party sites and services that have embedded our Quora pixels (“Pixels”), widgets, plug-ins, buttons, or related services.
 See the section below about Quora Ads and Personalization for more detailed information about how our Pixels may be used by publishers or users of our advertising services (“Ad Services”) on the Quora Platform to enable personalization, as well as your choices related to advertising and personalization.
 We may also receive information about you from third parties, such as other users, partners (including ad partners), or our affiliated companies.